Take the quiz

 Complete open bite

-A complete open bite is a combination of a posterior and anterior open bite.
-In this type of open bite, the last molars of the dentition are the only ones that touch, so there is no occlusion between some molars and all the front teeth.
+A complete dental open bite is a combination of a posterior and anterior issue.
+In this type of bite, the last molars of the dentition are the only ones that touch, so there is no occlusion between some molars and all the front teeth.

 What causes an open bite?

-The causes of an open bite can vary significantly and, in some cases, are unavoidable, such as those which are a result of genetics.
+The causes of this bite complexity can vary significantly and, in some cases, are unavoidable, such as those which are a result of genetics.

 Below we will look at the most common causes of open bite and how they can be avoided when it comes to the bad habits that can trigger it.